REAL-TSE Challenge

 10 April 2026 (AoE)

-Development Set & Baselines Released
+Development Set & Baselines ReleasedCompleted

 The development dataset and baseline systems are released.
 Dataset access is restricted to registered teams only; download links and passwords have been sent to registered teams, and will continue to be sent to newly registered teams (within 24 hours of registration).

-31 May 2026 (AoE, tentative)
+31 May 2026 (AoE)

-Evaluation Set Released / Leaderboard Opens / Registration Closes
+Evaluation Set Released & Registration ClosesCompleted

-20 June 2026 (AoE, tentative)
+20 June 2026 25 June 2026 (AoE)

 Leaderboard Freeze / Submission Deadline

-1 July 2026 (AoE, tentative)
+1 July 2026 (AoE)

 System Report Submission Deadline

-Deadline for submitting the system report.
+Deadline for submitting the official system description paper.
+This deadline remains unchanged.

-8 July 2026 (AoE, tentative)
+8 July 2026 (AoE)

 SLT Challenge Paper Track: Paper Submission Deadline

 Deadline for submitting challenge-related papers to the SLT Challenge Paper Track.
+Please follow the official SLT 2026 authors' instructions.

 1 September 2026 (AoE, tentative)